ProteinCalc Logo

 Meal Ideas with Black Beans

-Black bean burrito bowl with chicken
+Black bean and rice bowl with tofu

-Black bean tacos with seitan
+Black bean tacos with corn tortillas and seitan

-Black bean soup with Greek yogurt topping
+Black bean soup with Greek yogurt or soy yogurt topping

 How to Use Black Beans